SunannnSun/damm/README.md

 ---

 ### Update
-8/19 (Last day in a 5 days streak to maintain the damm repository)
+8/19 (Last day in a 5 days streak to wrap up the damm repository)
-- optimize by replacing large vector with pointer
+- ~~optimize by replacing large vector with pointer~~ (done by passing arguments by reference)
--
-- wrap up

 8/18
 - ~~finshed split/merge~~
 - ~~review and organize a note on circular dependency(line 167 in dpmmDir.cpp)~~ (circular dependency has been removed)
-- spectral.cpp containing cv::Kmeans should be converted to a header file like karcher.hpp
+- ~~spectral.cpp containing cv::Kmeans should be converted to a header file like karcher.hpp~~

 8/17